nischaldutt/cab-booking-web-app-backend/README.md

 # Back End of a Cab Booking App

-This is a complete back end of a cab booking application written.<br /><br />
+This is a complete back end of a cab booking application.<br /><br />

 ## REST API's
 REST API's were written in Node's framework Express.<br /><br />